The Truth About Carpet, Asthma and Allergies

 If you have carpet and asthma, use a vacuum with HEPA Filtration.

-When it’s time for professional carpet cleaning, select a company specializing in Indoor Air Quality (IAQ) and Asthma and Allergy Safe cleaning.
-If you are searching for Safe & Natural Carpet Cleaning Victoria, BC, we need to talk.
-Cleaning products should be hypoallergenic and create no VOCs (Volatile Organic Gases).
-Make sure to ask them if they will vacuum first with commercial HEPA filter vacuum before wet cleaning.
-Sadly, most carpet cleaners do not even have a vacuum in their van! please check our blog article: Indoor Air Quality and Carpet Cleaning.
+When it’s time for professional carpet cleaning, select a boutique carpet cleaner specializing in Indoor Air Quality (IAQ).
+If you are searching for safe and natural carpet cleaning in Victoria, BC, let’s talk.
+Cleaning products should be hypoallergenic and create no VOCs (Volatile Organic Compounds).
+Sadly, most carpet cleaners do not even have a vacuum in their van!
+Please also check out our article Indoor Air Quality and Carpet Cleaning.